-- SSL server certificate files for https connections - Private key files for https connections - Private key files for public key authentication
+- SSL server certificate files for https connections - · Private key files for https connections - Private key files for public key authentication - · Truststore file

-Place the files for https connections in the location defined in the user_httpsd.conf file, and the files for public key authentication in the location defined in the user-specified properties file (config_user.properties).
+Place the files for https connections in the location defined in the user_httpsd.conf file, and the files for public key authentication in the location defined in the user-specified properties file (config user.properties).

-- 4. Reconfigure the following definition files to suit the environment in which the data is being restored.
-These definition files are backed up as part of the backup process, but are not restored. - Configuration file for external authentication server linkage (exauth.properties) - Security definition file (security.conf) - Port number settings (user_httpsd.conf)
+4. Reconfigure the following definition files to suit the environment in which the data is being restored.

+These definition files are not restored, even if they were backed up by the backupsystem command.

+- Configuration file for external authentication server linkage (exauth.properties)

+- Security definition file (security.conf)

+- Port number settings (user_httpsd.conf)